dpieterse/match2SSO/README.md

     1. Creates a run directory per observation night
     2. [_Optional_] Downloads asteroid and comet databases to the database folder.
 (If this step is skipped, the most recently downloaded version of the database will be used.)
     3. Combines the comet and integrated asteroid databases into a SOF-formatted known objects database.
-    4. Integrates the asteroid database to midnight of the observation night.
+    4. Integrates the asteroid database to UTC midnight of the observation night.
     5. Creates symbolic links in the run directory to the used databases and the observatory codes list.
     6. Run the matching per detection catalogue:<br/>
           a.
 Converts the detection catalogue into an MPC-formatted text file.